Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 If you live in the city limits of Kingsland, St. Marys, or Woodbine, please contact your municipality.

-If you live in unincorporated Camden County, please contact the Curbside Collections office at 912-510-6881 or visit their website for more information.
+If you live in unincorporated Camden County, please contact the Curbside Collections office at 912-510-6881 for more information.
 If you live inside the city limits of Kingsland, St. Marys, or Woodbine, please contact your municipality.

 The Camden County Emergency Management Agency (EMA) website has information for Camden County residents.